DDAN-17/sbof/README.md

 # SBOF: Small Binary Object Format
 SBOF is a binary object format that I made because I didn't like any of the other formats.
 It's not self-describing, so you can't deserialize data without knowing what format it is.
 This repo is an implementation of SBOF for rust, using serde.
 If the following specification is too confusing, feel free to open an issue (or a PR if you think you know what it is, and feel like fixing it), and I will respond as soon as possible.

+## Header
+Every SBOF stream starts with a small header.
+The header consists of a single unsigned byte of the version.
+The version this specification specificies is version 0.
+Following the version is another unsiged byte, this time for "feature flags."
+Since the creator of SBOF is indecicive, she decided to leave some decisions up to the user.
+Currently, the feature flags (from LSB to MSB in the feature flag byte), are as follows:
+### High Precision Floats
+The "High Precision Floats" feature flags turns off SBOF encoding for floating point values.
+This should be enabled if floats more precise than 2 decimal places are being serialized regularly.

 ## Boolean
 `true: 01`<br>
 `false: 00`